viamrobotics/PointCloudiPhoneApp/README.md

 The point cloud app uses [CocoaPods](https://github.com/CocoaPods/CocoaPods) as its dependency manager, so you must have have it installed on your machine.
 It can be installed on a Mac with `brew install cocoapods`.

 After installing CocoaPods, download all required pods by running `pod install` in the directory containing the `Podfile`.
 If you are using an ARM based Mac, you need to run the command in the x86 terminal with `arch -x86_64 pod install`.
+Note: If you are also using the [SensorExporter](https://github.com/viamrobotics/SensorExporter) and it is your first time you must also do the same procedure.

 1. Open the 'point clouds.xcworkspace' file.
 2. Connect your phone to computer (USB to lightening).
 3. In Xcode select your phone from the list of possible devices the app can run on.
 This is a drop down menu at the very top of the screen.

 # Bluetooth